 Story in Ministry

-(The next course is scheduled for September 2017, register here.
+(The next course is scheduled for February 21, 2018.
 Sign up to receive notification of upcoming course offerings here.)

 How well do you understand story?
 How well does your organization understand story?
 It has been said, "he who has the best story wins."
 But in reality, “the one who tells the best story wins.”
 That person wins our attention, our interest and our loyalty.
 As Christ followers, we have the Greatest Story Ever Told.
 Yet we do not always tell it well.
 We rob God of His glory when we do not inspire people to consider the only Narrative that gives life abundant and eternal.